3xw/cakephp-cache/README.md

 	Plugin::load('Awallef/Cache');

+## How it work
+A middleware creates cache response as you want using app.php cache engines.
+Then you have two options to retrieve:

+- A component retrieve the cached response before your action is called, but after auth and whatever you need.
+- You retrieve the cache response server side with Nginx or any other binary

 ## Cache Settings
+With a config file you can tell your app when to cache and when to clear cache.
-in config folder create a cache.php file with as exemple:
+In config folder create a cache.php file with as exemple:

 	<?php
 	return [